kgateway-dev/kgateway/docs/content/installation/advanced_configuration/wasm.md

    CMD ["cp", "filter.wasm", "/wasm-filters/"]
    ```
 2. Build and tag a Docker image from this Dockerfile.
-Replace your repository URL and preferred image name in the following example command.
+Replace the example values with your repository URL and preferred image name in the following example command.
    ```sh
    docker build . -t localhost:8888/myorg/my-wasm-getter:1.0.0
    ```